phetsims/sun/doc/Checkbox.md

 * [Using ARIA, working draft](https://www.w3.org/TR/using-aria/)
 * [HTML Living Standard, Section 4.10.5.1.15 Checkbox state (type=checkbox)](https://html.spec.whatwg.org/multipage/input.html#checkbox-state-(type=checkbox))
 * [ARIA Authoring Practice Guide: Checkbox Example (Two State)](https://www.w3.org/WAI/ARIA/apg/patterns/checkbox/examples/checkbox/)

+## Other Interaction Design Considerations
+We generally use a checkbox in simulation design:

+* To toggle on (or off) a secondary or non-essential option;
+* To provide a group of options that can be toggled on or off;
+* To layer on more complex representations, or to view multiple, related represenations simultaneously.
+More complex options are generally off by default.

+### Visaul Checkboxes
+* Appear checked or not checked on simulation load.
+* Appear with a text-based label, or an icon as the label, or a combination of both text and icon.
+* Title case is used for text-based labels for checkboxes.